jhoneill/6Print/C#/mdHelp/Set-DefaultPrinter.md

 PS C:\> Set-DefaultPrinter 'Brother HL-1110 series' -Passthru | Set-PrintConfiguration -PaperSize A4
 ```
 Sets the default printer, and then sets its paper size to DIN A4
+Note that changing the printer configuration requires elevated permissions.

 ### Example 2
 ```powershell